Annual Report on the U.S. Fluid Power Industry

 It is estimated that 777 companies in the United States employ more than 66,875 people in the manufacture of fluid power components, representing an annual payroll of more than $4.2 billion.

 Fluid power has a major downstream economic impact.
 Ten key industries that depend on fluid power represent $648 billion in the U.S. economy.
 It is estimated that those industries represent 21,189 companies in the United States, employing more than 920,340 people for an annual payroll of more than $55.6 billion.

-- Fluid power and the industries it serves depend on a highly-educated workforce.
-Investments in new fluid power education and training resources are occurring and more 2-year and 4-year colleges are teaching fluid power.
+Fluid power and the industries it serves depend on a highly educated workforce, leading to investment in new fluid power education and training resources.
+More middle schools, high schools, technical colleges, and universities are teaching fluid power than ever before.

 Did you know you can request a custom presentation specific to your company?